top of page

 A Visual Storyteller Across Time and Place

-Johannes Kunst never sought the spotlight — he painted for expression, not for fame.
-But now, his extraordinary body of work is being shared with the world, lovingly preserved and curated by his wife, Harmanna Kunst.
+Johannes Kunst painted for expression, not for fame.
+He was a "compulsive" creator who produced thousands of works—visual diaries that speak volumes without a single word.
+Today, this extraordinary body of work is being lovingly preserved and curated by his wife and lifelong muse, Harmanna Kunst.

 — Harmanna Kunst

 We invite you to explore his story and experience his art.
-Step into a world where memory meets imagination, and where every piece is a celebration of life, resilience, and the enduring power of creativity.
+Step into a world where memory meets imagination, and where every piece is a celebration of a life lived in full color.